DamianCDev/ControlHue/README.md

 ##PebblingForHue
 ####Phillips Hue for Pebble
 ######Copyright (c) Damian Camilleri, Jaxon Kneipp and Jack Carey.
 All rights reserved.
-For licencing, please see LICENCE.
+All work is licenced under the GNU GPL licence.
+For more, please see LICENCE.